Salesforce completes $27.7B Slack acquisition

 Cutting Slack

 The pandemic-driven remote work boom has created an insatiable appetite for team collaboration tools, with the likes of Zoom and Microsoft Teams capitalizing on the burgeoning distributed workforce.
 However, Slack struggled to fully seize the moment due — in part, at least — to aggressive competition from Microsoft Teams.
-Since hitting the public markets in the summer of 2019, Slack had gone into free fall from its opening day valuation of $23 billion.
+Since going public with an opening day valuation of $23 billion in 2019, Slack’s shares had gone into free fall.

 It’s worth noting that Slack has a pending antitrust complaint against Microsoft in the EU.
-The crux of Slack’s complaint is that while Slack is available as a standalone service and application with various pricing tiers, Microsoft Teams substantively comes as part of an Office 365 subscription — this bundling, Slack argues, is Microsoft using Office’s market dominance to force millions of people to install Teams.
+The crux of Slack’s complaint is that while Slack is available as a standalone service and application with various pricing tiers, Microsoft Teams largely comes as part of an Office 365 subscription.
+Slack argues that Microsoft is using Office’s market dominance to force millions of people to install Teams through this bundle.
 It’s not clear how — or even if — that complaint will proceed now that Slack is essentially an operating unit inside Salesforce.

 At any rate, with Slack under its wing, Salesforce now has an even more powerful collaboration artery directly into the enterprise, enabling it to create deeper social integrations across its product suite.
-But, perhaps more importantly given the digital transformation that has engulfed industry over the past 16 months, Salesforce and Slack together could also play a big part in powering the future of work.
+Perhaps more importantly, given the digital transformation that has engulfed the industry over the past 16 months, Salesforce and Slack could together play a big part in powering the future of work.

 “We have a once-in-a-generation opportunity to rethink and reshape how and where we work,” said Slack cofounder and CEO Stewart Butterfield, who will continue to lead Slack post-acquisition.
 “Salesforce and Slack are uniquely positioned to lead this historic shift to a digital-first world.”